-

 really Colin Sell's gig and I used

-to dep, but I mention it only because I managed to stop the
+to dep.
+I mention it only because I managed to stop the show

-show (full house, Wyndham's theatre) for the worst possible
+(full house, Wyndham's theatre) for the worst possible reason.

-reason.
-I mistook the cue and brought the band in (just me,
+I mistook a cue and brought the band in (just me, a synth and

-a synth and a drum machine) half way through a scene.
-Sometimes
+a drum machine) half way through a scene.
+Sometimes actors are

 -